ismaelcaraballo-afk/lcars-console/VOICE-COMMANDS.md

-# 🎤 Voice Commands Guide
+# 🎤 Voice Commands Guide - AI-Powered

-The LCARS AI Console features **Star Trek-style voice recognition**.
+The LCARS AI Console features **Star Trek-style voice recognition with AI integration**.
 Just like in the show, all commands start with **"Computer"** followed by your instruction.

+## 🚀 What Makes This Special

+Unlike simple voice navigation, the LCARS voice system is **AI-powered**:
+- ✅ Ask **any question** - it goes to AI Chat for intelligent responses
+- ✅ Navigate panels with simple commands
+- ✅ Check weather, tasks, or any information
+- ✅ Natural conversation - no rigid command syntax needed!

 ## How to Use Voice Control